damphyr/gaudi/doc/STYLE.md

 end
 ```

-##Parametrizing tasks
+## Parametrizing tasks

 Rake allows us to create tasks that accept parameters but in gaudi we chose to use environment variables.

-This allows us to easily set defaults in development environment installations.
+This allows us to easily set defaults in development environment installations and has the added benefit of providing reference documentation in one place by adding accessors in Gaudi::Configuration::EnvironmentOptions (see [CONFIGURATION](CONFIGURATION.md) for details)

-Gaudi offers a mechanism for integration of environment variables in the system configuration (see [CONFIGURATION](CONFIGURATION.md) for details).